navidre/new_grokking_to_leetcode/README.md

 [Mapping Website](https://navidre.github.io/new_grokking_to_leetcode/) | [Educative Signup Link](https://educative.io/signup?referralCode=nrezaeis-xVMKDGxYl5P) | [Course Link](https://www.educative.io/courses/grokking-coding-interview-patterns-python?referralCode=nrezaeis-xVMKDGxYl5P)

 It is helpful to have all the progress and code in one place.
 Some prefer this place to be LeetCode.
 Grokking the Coding Interview has been a good course in the learning and problem-solving process.
 There already exist different gists mapping the older Grokking to equivalent Leetcode problems, such as [this gist](https://gist.github.com/tykurtz/3548a31f673588c05c89f9ca42067bc4).
 Educative introduced a new version of this course in 2022.
-For people who want to have a map from the new 2022 grokking course to Leetcode, this repository can be helpful.
+This repository can be helpful for people who want to have a map from the new 2022 grokking course to Leetcode.
 This is a community effort, so pull requests and issues are appreciated!

 Tracking checkboxes can be used by forking this repository and marking an X inside the appropriate brackets.
 Here is an example:
 - [ ] Unsolved